CIBC-Internal/python/Doc/library/doctest.rst

    For more information, see section :ref:`doctest-options`.

-   :class:`DocTestParser` defines the following methods:
+   :class:`DocTestRunner` defines the following methods:

    .. method:: report_start(out, test, example)